 Meditation, yoga/taichi/chigong, gardening, forest walking, beach grounding, sun gazing and fire gazing are all potent Shen nourishing activities.
 Shen is suchness.

-Tonic Treasures is an apothecary for connoisseur grade adaptogenic herbs & life enhancing essences.
-We aim to influence a reflection of holistic harmony and inspire explorations into longevity through a system of superior herbalism at its finest.
-Our ultimate mission is to send out ripples of reinvigorated wellness into the world.
+Tonic Treasures is a unique collection of connoisseur grade superior herbs & adaptogenic essences.
+We aim to influence a reflection of holistic harmony and inspire explorations into longevity through herbalism at its finest.
+Our mission is to send out ripples of reinvigorated wellness into the world.

 FREE SHIPPING ON ALL U.S. ORDERS OVER $150!